noriakis/pykegg/README.md

 # pykegg
-Analyze and visualize KEGG information using network approach
+Analyze and visualize KEGG information using network approach.

 Using `biopython`, `igraph` and [`plotnine`](https://github.com/has2k1/plotnine), parse the KGML into `igraph` and easily plot the relevant information contained in KEGG Pathway in Python environment.

 ```python
 import requests_cache